mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 ## Using PVDs

-If the local network provides configuration with an Explicit Provisioning Domain (PvD) [I-D.ietf-intarea-provisioning-domains], the RA defined above can be used with the PvD Option or alternatively proxy information can be retrieved in the additional information JSON files associated with the PvD ID.
+If the local network provides configuration with an Explicit Provisioning Domain (PvD)
+{{I-D.ietf-intarea-provisioning-domains}}, the RA defined above can be used with the PvD Option or alternatively proxy information can be retrieved in the additional information JSON files associated with the PvD ID.
 The endhost resolves the URL provided in the PvD ID into an IP address using the local DNS server that is associated with the corresponding